Benign Overfitting in Time Series Linear Models with Over-Parameterization: Non-asymptotic risk analysis

 where $\{R_{i}\}_{i=1,\ldots,p}$ is a sequence of i.i.d.\ random variables with $P(R_{i}=1)=P(R_{i}=-1)=1/2$ and independent of other random variables. \end{assumption}

-This setting is employed in \cite{Tsigler2020} for the i.i.d. data setting.
-The response variable $\{y_t\}_{t=1}^n$ is assumed to be generated by the regression model \eqref{def:model} with conditioning $\beta^*$.
-With this setting, we derive the following lower bound, which considers an expectation of the risk with respect to $\beta^*$ in a part of the results.
+This setting is employed in \cite{tsigler2023benign} for the i.i.d. data scenario.
+The response variable $\{y_t\}_{t=1}^n$ is assumed to be generated by the regression model \eqref{def:model}, conditioned on $\beta^*$.
+Within this framework, we derive the following lower bound, which considers the expectation of the risk with respect to $\beta^*$ as part of the results.